 The man smiled but remained silent.
-Bruce was more than impressed it seemed like every time he turned around Salina was making him want her even more hell he needed more, he just couldn’t find it in himself to walk away from her not yet.
-He was amazed at how many fans she had acquired with Red Obsession being her first novel, men and women alike waited at her hotel hoping to talk to her mostly harmless, others more along the creepy type.
+Bruce was more than impressed it seemed like every time he turned around Salina was making him want her, even more, hell he needed more, he just couldn’t find it in himself to walk away from her not yet.
+He was amazed at how many fans she had acquired with Red Obsession being her first novel, men and women alike waited at her hotel hoping to talk to her mostly harmless, others more along with the creepy type.

-Max looked at him through the rear view mirror with a raised eye brow “You alright boy not like you to be chasing after a woman, hell aren’t they the ones usually chasing after you?”
+Max looked at him through the rearview mirror with a raised eyebrow “You alright boy, not like you to be chasing after a woman, hell aren’t they the ones usually chasing after you?”

 Bruce shrugged “She different Max, hell she’s a whole other breed.
 I’m supposed to be writing a review on one of her books.”
 Max smiled “An author huh, anything I may have read?”

-Bruce chuckled “Not unless you have started reading semi erotic romance novels.”
+Bruce chuckled “Not unless you have started reading semi-erotic romance novels.”
 Max laughed “None that I’ll admit to you boy.”

 Bruce smiled as he leaned back and took off his coat.
 “She’s got talent that’s for sure.
 Just don’t lose them I want to know where she lives then you can take me home.”

-Following her home he tried to talk himself out of watching her from afar it wasn’t like him yet he found it impossible not to, he couldn’t help himself.
+Following her home, he tried to talk himself out of watching her from afar it wasn’t like him, yet he found it impossible not to, he couldn’t help himself.
 She was interlaced into his every thought.
 He needed to know where she lived so that he would always know where to find her.
 After watching the taxi pull up to her house and her up the stairs into her apartment Bruce was satisfied for now at least.
 “Home Max.”

 Later that night he laid in bed and wondered what she was doing anxious to return in hopes of seeing her again.

-Salina LaRue was a loner by definition and lived a life of solitude; her only escape was her passion for writing and her lust for collecting swords, daggers and strange and unique weapons of war.
+Salina LaRue was a loner by definition and lived a life of solitude; her only escape was her passion for writing and her lust for collecting swords, daggers, and strange and unique weapons of war.
 Which just happen to be one of the only things she had in common with her father and grandfather.
 They too were serious collectors and weapons were the only subject they could even maintain an actual conversation about.
 Any other methods of communication between them usually ended in arguments which then turned into violence.
 Her father’s main method of parenting and punishment was to ignore her altogether.
-Her grandfather on the other hand favored more of a hands on approach.
+Her grandfather, on the other hand, favored more of a hands-on approach.
 His beatings became like second nature to Salina, the more she tried to fight back the worse it would get.
-Even from a young age she knew it was better to just let him hit her he would tire out soon enough.
+Even from a young age, she knew it was better to just let him hit her he would tire out soon enough.

 Fighting back would only fuel his fire and the alcohol did enough of that already.
 Seeing her grandfather Martin sober was a rare sight that not many could say they had seen especially since he had closed LaRue automotive after her grandmother Helena had passed away when Salina was six followed closely by Salina’s mother Celeste.
 Soon after Salina and her father moved from the small mountain town of Brightwood to Portland.
 Salina’s mother had died in a car accident due to drunk driving after that it just seemed too painful to stay.
-Leaving Salina to return to her grandfather’s cabin ever single summer thereafter.
+Leaving Salina to return to her grandfather’s cabin every single summer thereafter.
 Her father Samuel had taken a job in sales for an automotive company and traveled leaving Salina with a nanny until she was twelve after that she was left alone.
-Raised a tomboy Salina was treated like a boy that’s when her father wasn’t completely ignoring her, as she grew and went through puberty he distanced himself even more.
+Raised a tomboy Salina was treated like a boy that’s when her father wasn’t completely ignoring her, as she grew and went through puberty, he distanced himself even more.

 Having always wanted to be a novelist Salina took off to Ireland for a year and wrote Red Obsession, a dark romance filled with seduction and suspense, a publisher’s wet dream.
-Within months of its release Salina had gained a large fan base, her popularity grew even more as she traveled the United States doing a book tour involving book readings and signings.
+Within months of its release, Salina had gained a large fan base, her popularity grew even more as she traveled the United States doing a book tour involving book readings and signings.

-While on the road she met many men, nothing serious just one night stands and that fit Salina just fine.
+While on the road she met many men, nothing serious just one-night stands, and that fit Salina just fine.
 At twenty-eight the last thing she wanted or needed was a relationship, hell sometimes you just need to get laid.
-After three longs months on the road she returned home to Portland and started her second book Shadow Lover.
-A young and vivacious woman in her late twenties Salina kept to herself, she wasn’t married nor did she have or want any children.
+After three longs months on the road, she returned home to Portland and started her second book Shadow Lover.
+A young and vivacious woman in her late twenties Salina kept to herself, she wasn’t married, nor did she have or want any children.
 Her solitude was lonely at times, there were times she would watch families walking by her house and she would wish she had a man to love her and to truly know her.

-Every man that she had been with throughout the years thought her to be black hearted and unable to open up to them, too dark and too cold.
+Every man that she had been with throughout the years thought her to be black-hearted and unable to open up to them, too dark and too cold.
 And after reading any of her work they worried she was what she wrote about and that scared them and she couldn’t deny it because it did come out of her head so maybe they were right, maybe what they said was true.

 Then came the day she found a letter on her door.